Rm Command in Linux

 rm -rf dirname

-command is very dangerous and should be used with extreme caution!
+command is very dangerous and should be used with extreme caution and care.

 Conclusion